RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: RoCourseNet: End-to-End Robust Recourse Generation

+Motivated by these reasons, we choose CounterNet \citep{guo2021counternet} as our CF explanation model of choice inside the RoCourseNet framework, as that is an end-to-end approach that departs from the post-hoc explanation paradigm by jointly training predictions and recourses.
+In fact, \cite{guo2021counternet} show that CounterNet can better balance the cost-invalidity trade-off \citep{rawal2020can} than state-of-the-art post-hoc approaches. \\

-We now describe RoCourseNet's training procedure.
-At a high level, RoCourseNet has three objectives: (i) high \emph{predictive accuracy} - we expect RoCourseNet to output accurate predictions; (ii) high \emph{robust validity} - we expect that generated CF examples in RoCourseNet are valid on shifted models; note that robust validity also ensures validity on the original predictive model (i.e., $f(x; \theta_f) = 1 - f(\cf; \theta_f)$), as the worst-case model shift case encompasses the unshifted model case; (iii) low \emph{proximity} - we desire minimal changes required to modify input instance $x$ to CF example $\cf$.
-Based on these objectives, we can formulate the following min-max-min optimization problem:
+\textbf{RoCourseNet Objective Function.} We describe how we combine the bi-level attacker problem with an outer minimization, which represents RoCourseNet's tri-level objective function.
+Inspired by \cite{guo2021counternet}, RoCourseNet has three objectives: (i) high \emph{predictive accuracy} - we expect RoCourseNet to output accurate predictions; (ii) high \emph{robust validity} - we expect that generated recourses in RoCourseNet are robustly valid on shifted models\footnote{Note that robust validity also ensures validity on the original predictive model (i.e., $f(x; \theta) = 1 - f(\cf; \theta)$), as the worst-case model shift case encompasses the unshifted model case.
+We also empirically validate this design choice in Section\ref{sec:experiment}.}; (iii) low \emph{proximity} - we desire minimal changes required to modify input instance $x$ to corresponding recourse $\cf$.
+Given these objectives, RoCourseNet solves the following min-max-min problem to optimize parameters for its predictor $f(.;\theta)$ and recourse generator $g(.;\theta_g)$.
+Note that similar to \cite{guo2021counternet}, both $f(.;\theta)$ and $g(.;\theta_g)$ are neural networks.